AmerAbuZaiton123/Reading_Notes/Read-01.md

-How the Markdown format makes styled collaborative editing easy How Markdown differs from traditional formatting approaches How to use Markdown to format text
+How the Markdown format makes styled collaborative editing easy How Markdown differs from traditional formatting approaches -How to use Markdown to format text
-How to leverage GitHub’s automatic Markdown rendering How to apply GitHub’s unique Markdown extensions
+-How to leverage GitHub’s automatic Markdown rendering How to apply GitHub’s unique Markdown extensions

 What is Markdown?